splunk/observability-workshop/content/en/scenarios/5-understand-impact/1-build-application.md

 ## View your application in Splunk Observability Cloud

 Now that the setup is complete, let's confirm that it's sending data to **Splunk Observability Cloud**.
+Note that when the application is deployed for the first time, it may take a few minutes for the data to appear.

 Navigate to APM, then use the Environment dropdown to select your environment (i.e. `tagging-workshop-name`).